Last Updated on November 2, 2018 by Katty

 The Palazzo Lieoli is a beautiful palace which has been standing in Lari for centuries.
 Built for residential purposes, the palace has a beautiful architecture with numerous arches and fine attention to detail.
 The palace is mainly interesting to visit since it allows visitors to get a glimpse on what life in Lari might have once been like.

 Lari is mainly a fruit and vegetable producing region and is especially known for its fine cherries.
-Every year in May, the cherries festival is held in Lari which can be attended by visitors who are travelling here in May.
+Every year in May, the cherries festival is held in Lari which can be attended by visitors who are travelling here.
 The festival showcases different types of cherries grown in the region; there are various stands where visitors can sample twenty different types of cherries.
 Visitors attending the festival can also get a chance to sample liquors and sweets made traditionally from these cherries.

 Stay and Accommodation

-Most visitors that come to Lari take only a day excursion to the town from Pisa or Florence so there aren't many people staying overnight in Lari.
+Most visitors that come to Lari take only a day excursion to the town from Pisa or Florence so there aren’t many people staying overnight in Lari.
 Since it is not a popular tourist destination the choices in terms of hotels is very limited.
 However, there are quite a lot of good hotels in the nearby towns which are only 7 to 10 km from the center of Lari so visitors can also choose to live outside the town if they have a car.
 There are some great accommodation options in Pontedera, Poncasa and Casciana Terme which are located around 10 Km from the town.
 However, because of the rise in agritourism in the recent years, there are a few villas and holiday homes that can be rented by tourists in Lari.
+A good option would also be to stay at Casciana Terme Lari and enjoy some relax at the spa of one of the hotels located here after a day visiting Lari.

 Eating in Lari